7. Saving Plotly Figures#

 fig.write_image("images/fig_recipe07.pdf")

-is not a string then format
+If format is not specified and file is not a string then format will default to:

 plotly.io.kaleido.scope.default_format if engine is “kaleido”